 Jason Hall is a Ritt Kellogg Fund grant recipient, a 1998 Colorado College graduate, and a member of the Ritt Kellogg Fund Advisory Committee since 2002.
 Jason's passion for alpine mountaineering was born in the northern Cascades out of a love for skiing and climbing.
 This appreciation for time in the mountains has been shared with others through alpine, telemark, and adaptive ski instruction throughout the US.
 It has been the inspiration for adventures in the Alps and mountains of Alaska and the western US.
 Jason works as a hydrogeologist throughout the southwest.
 He lives with his wife, Sharada, and their two boys, Cobin and Haven, in Santa Fe, New Mexico.

-Kishen Mangat is a two-time Ritt Kellogg Fund grant recipient, a 1996 Colorado College Graduate and a Ritt Kellogg Fund Advisory Committee Member since 1998.
-He has founded several technology companies and is currently Vice-President and co-founder of BroadHop, Inc., a network management software company based in Denver, Colorado.
+Kishen Mangat is a two-time Ritt Kellogg Fund grant recipient (1995 Expedition to Devil's Thumb, Alaska and 1996 Expedition to Mount Foraker, Alaska), a 1996 Colorado College Graduate and a Ritt Kellogg Fund Advisory Committee Member since 1998.
+He is a serial entrepreneur and has founded several technology companies.
+His most recent venture, BroadHop, Inc., was acquired by Cisco Systems in 2013, where he currently serves as Director, Mobility Product Management.
 Kishen's love for alpine and big wall climbing has taken him to Alaska, Africa, Yosemite, and throughout the mountain west.
-Kishen has also served as an Outward Bound mountaineering instructor in the California Sierra Mountains.
+In 2013, he completed a single day ascents of El Capitan's Nose Route and Halfdome's Regular Northwest face route along with fellow Committee member, Bosier Parsons.
+During the 1990's, Kishen served as an Outward Bound mountaineering instructor in the California Sierra Mountains.
+He is a frequent guest speaker in the Colorado College Department of Economics and Business.
 He lives in Denver with his wife and two sons.

 Sam was born and raised in Alaska and is a 2002 graduate of Colorado College.
 He had the fortune of going on 3 RKMF trips during his time at CC.
 He currently works wilderness, mountaineering and canoe courses for NOLS and other outdoor guiding companies.
 Sam holds a firm belief in the power of spending time in the wild with a small group of individuals.